ospo-alliance/my-ggi-board/README.md

 1. Go to _User Settings_ > _Developer setting_ > _Personal access tokens_ > [_Tokens (classic)_](https://github.com/settings/tokens).
 1. Click on 'Generate a new token' then 'Generate new token (classic)'
-1. Name it 'my-ggi-board', choose an expiration and select scopes 'Repo' and 'Workflow'
+1. Name it 'my-ggi-board', choose an expiration date and select scopes 'Repo' and 'Workflow'
 1. Click on 'Generate token'

     <img src="resources/setup_personal-token_github.png" width="50%" height="50%">